VinceZK/authorization/README.md

 }
 ```

-**Note:** authorizations on the same authorization object won't be merged as one when
+**Note:** authorizations of the same authorization object won't be merged when doing authorization checks.
-doing authorization checks.
-Each authorization is an independent permission description.
+Each authorization is an independent permission description which is checked separately during runtime.
-They are examined separately during authorization checks.

-For example, if below authorization is assigned to an identity
-together with the above authorization.
+For example, if below authorization is assigned to an identity together with the above authorization.
-It doesn't mean the identity can do "Edit", "Lock", and "Unlock"
-operations on users that belong to the "Admin" user groups.
+It doesn't mean the identity can also do "Edit", "Lock", and "Unlock" on users that belong to the "Admin" user groups.
 ```json
 {
     "AuthObject": "user",